What are the different types of short-term renting?

 Tax Benefits of short-letting

-ago, the income from a short-term rental can be considered tax-free in certain cases.
+The income from a short-term rental can be considered tax-free in certain cases.

 1 - If you rent only rooms

 Back in 2015, the new law stipulated that you could earn up to £7500 tax free per year from letting out a furnished accommodation in your home, called the "The Rent a Room Scheme".
 There is no restriction on the number of rooms you wish to short-let and the tax exemption is automatic if you earn less than the threshold.
-In the event you earn more, all you need to do is to complete a tax return form online.
+In the event that you earn more, all you need to do is to complete a tax return form online.
 However, those who rent out their entire home will still be taxed on the profits.

 2 - If you rent your entire home

 In April 2017, another law was introduced targeted to the sharing economy.
 It is aimed at "micro entrepreneurs" who make some additional income on the side from services such as lift sharing or selling their belongings on eBay.
-It also applies to those who rent out their properties on sites like Airbnb and Booking.com, and is referred to as the "property allowance".
-However, you can only claim one relief, it is not cumulative.
+It also applies to those who rent out their properties on sites like Airbnb and is referred to as the "property allowance".
+However, you can only claim one relief; it is not cumulative.